-Moving towards automated sampling and analysis with autonomous drilling in mine.
+Moving towards automated sampling and analysis with autonomous drilling in the mine.

 Last week we asked ourselves the question “Why do we get biased samples in sample collection from the chips cones”.
 We discussed the challenges and the root causes of bias in a previous study.
 Now that we understand this challenge in more detail, the next is to discuss and propose a viable technical solution.

-Figure1: Percussive Drill Sampler-Analyzer (PDSA) in two different applications, on left in arctic on blast hole bench with standard cyclone, on the right with R/C and splitter setup in a tropical mine
+Figure1: Percussive Drill Sampler-Analyzer (PDSA) in two different applications, on the left in the Arctic on blast hole bench with standard cyclone, on the right with R/C and splitter setup in a tropical mine

-When the research and engineering work was started the challenge was divided in two parts, which had to be practical and not too different from conventional mining practises in use (in sampling).
-First the aim was to solve the two main big challenges:
+When the research and engineering work was started the challenge was divided into two parts, which had to be practical and not too different from conventional mining practises in use (in sampling).
+First, the aim was to solve the two main big challenges:

 a) how to get representative samples and how to verify them, and

-b) how to analyse these samples on-line in real mining environment
+b) how to analyse these samples on-line in a real mining environment

-Testing the first on-line prototype in Gold and in Nickel mines
+Testing the first on-line prototype in Gold and Nickel mines

-The first prototype was on-line XRF conveyor analyser installed on a trailer.
-The idea and concept is clear and simple – take all drill cuttings as a sample from the hole and analyse it by continuous scanning method from the measuring conveyor belt while the hole is drilled.
+The prototype was an on-line XRF conveyor analyser installed on a trailer.
+The idea and concept are clear and simple – take all drill cuttings as a sample from the hole and analyse it by continuous scanning method from the measuring conveyor belt while the hole is drilled.
 This method I called Analyse While Drilling (AWD).

-First a riffle splitter was used to collect samples every meter from tens of holes for lab analysis to verify the performance of the analysis accuracy.
-Later when the concept performance was verified, samples for lab analysis were further taken at each 20 meter of drilled material for QC/QA purpose.
+First, a riffle splitter was used to collect samples every meter from tens of holes for lab analysis to verify the performance of the analysis accuracy.
+Later when the concept performance was verified, samples for lab analysis were further taken at every 20 meters of drilled material for QC/QA purposes.

-Assays were calculated at every 15 sec. to 20 sec. time frames resulting in three to four analysis by meter drilled.
-To ensure best possible lab samples after each meter a new sample bag was taken and the splitter riffle was cleaned by air.
+Assays were calculated at every 15 sec. to 20 sec. time frames resulting in three to four analyses by meter drilled.
+To ensure the best possible lab samples after each meter a new sample bag was taken and the splitter rifle was cleaned by air.

-Figure 3: Prototype MOA Sampler-Analyzer had control unit, industrial computer and graphical user interface inside the steel enclosure.
-One set of samples collected from holes (typically between 10m to 30m length).
+Figure 3: Prototype MOA Sampler-Analyzer had a control unit, industrial computer and graphical user interface inside the steel enclosure.
+One set of samples was collected from holes (typically between 10m to 30m in length).

 Table 1: Calibration comparison of MOA prototype on-line Sampler-Analyser with laboratory samples

-Comparing strict acceptance criteria with collected laboratory samples (totally about 2000pcs), 85% of the on-line analysis values from real testing met the criteria.
+Comparing strict acceptance criteria with collected laboratory samples (a total of about 2000pcs), 85% of the on-line analysis values from real testing met the criteria.
 The first ever on-line drill cuttings Sampler-Analyzer managed well on the first field test in arctic conditions.

-Second test site was in a nickel-copper mine.
-The total number of collected meters and samples was about 200pcs.
+The second test site was in a nickel-copper mine.
+The total number of collected meters and samples was about 200 pcs.
 Here, the on-line XRF data was compared with the laboratory analysis with excellent results too.

 Table 2.
-Performance comparison with the prototype analyser with laboratory gave excellent results.
+Performance comparison with the prototype analyser with the laboratory gave excellent results.

-In our white paper, we answer in detail the questions below and furthermore give practical examples on how to integrate the IMA Sampler-Analyzer on big rotary drill rigs.
+In our white paper, we answer in detail the questions below and give practical examples of how to integrate the IMA Sampler-Analyzer on big rotary drill rigs.

-What happens with the major problems in sampling from chips cones?
+What happens with the major problems in sampling from chip cones?

 - What to do with the problem of drill chips volume varying from different levels?
 Some material may disappear in the cracks anywhere in the hole.
 Samples from different levels from the hole have different volumes, isn’t this making analysis weight averages different?

 - Is it possible to avoid chips contamination from hole walls while chips travel up from the hole?
-During blasthole drilling, drill cuttings may collect contamination between hole and drill pipe.
+During blast hole drilling, drill cuttings may collect contamination between the hole and the drill pipe.
 Can this be avoided?

 - Why and how to collect MWD data?